-What’s new in the 12-Days to Dynamic Health course that I have not seen before?
+What’s new in the 12-Day McDougall Program online course that I have not seen before?

 In addition to brand new content in our live lectures, we are thrilled to offer post-program support!
 During our 10-Day live-in/in-person programs, you had the chance to meet and interact with our staff on a daily basis and we offered our support during the program, but most of our connection ended there.
 Now you’ll have more interactions with dedicated Support Specialists both during and after the program for one year in order to help you succeed.